Open Bible Data Home About News OET Key

 ⇔ may you continually stagger in her love.

-⇔ Let her beauty always satisfy you.
+⇔ Let her breasts satisfy you always.

 ⇔ Constantly be exhilarated by how she loves you.